gstanden/orabuntu-lxc/README.md

 total 0

-brw-rw---- 1 grid asmadmin 252,   1 Dec  8 11:29 asm_data1_00

-brw-rw---- 1 grid asmadmin 252,   7 Dec  8 11:29 asm_data1_01

-brw-rw---- 1 grid asmadmin 252,   8 Dec  8 11:29 asm_data1_02

-brw-rw---- 1 grid asmadmin 252,   6 Dec  8 11:29 asm_fra1_00

 brw-rw---- 1 grid asmadmin 252,   2 Dec  8 11:29 asm_fra1_01

 lrwxrwxrwx 1 grid asmadmin        7 Dec  8 11:07 asm_fra1_02 -> ../dm-5

-brw-rw---- 1 grid asmadmin 252,   3 Dec  8 11:29 asm_systemdg_00

-brw-rw---- 1 grid asmadmin 252,   0 Dec  8 11:29 asm_systemdg_01

-brw-rw---- 1 grid asmadmin 252,   4 Dec  8 11:29 asm_systemdg_02

 NOTE:  The orabuntu-lxc software can handle both (a) actual device nodes in /dev/mapper and (b) symlinks in /dev/mapper and so mixtures of both device nodes and symlinks is fine.
 The only requirement for my scripting is that the storage for Oracle in /dev/mapper have the 'asm*' prefix.
+Both of the above forms of storage presentation in /dev/mapper (symlink or device node or mixtures of both) are fine no problems.

 UPDATE 2015-12-07:  You can now run the SCST setup scripts from '/home/gstanden/Downloads/orabuntu-lxc-master/scst-files/' directory!